CSUMB-SP17-CST438/StreamSearch/README.md

 ## Installing `npm` dependencies from `package.json`

-This line looks inside `package.json`, gets a list of packages, and installs them to the `node_modules` folder inside your repository.
+This line starts up `npm`, which looks inside `package.json`, gets a list of packages, and installs them to the `node_modules` folder inside your repository.

 ```$ npm install```

 ## Compiling Javascript using Webpack

+This line starts up Webpack, which looks inside `webpack.config.js`, loads
+configuration options, and starts transpiling your JS code into `static/script.js`.

 ```$ webpack --watch```